Kotlin/KEEP/proposals/stdlib/success-or-failure.md

   an exception and letting a caller decide works better (see [Error-handling style and exceptions](#error-handling-style-and-exceptions)).

-### Parametrization by the base error type
+### Parameterization by the base error type

-Parametrizing this class by the type of exception like `SuccessOrFailure<T, E>` is possible, but raises the following problems:
+Parameterizing this class by the type of exception like `SuccessOrFailure<T, E>` is possible, but raises the following problems:

 * It increases verboseness without providing improvement for any of the outlined [Use cases](#use-cases).